harness/developer-hub/docs/continuous-integration/secure-ci/security-hardening.md

 Harness offers features that help you build securely with Harness CI.
 Combine these features with known industry best practices.

 The information is targeted at Harness CI.
-It is not a comprehensive explanation of all security features and capabilities throughout all Harness products.
+It is not a comprehensive explanation of all security features and capabilities throughout all Harness products, such as [Harness STO](/docs/security-testing-orchestration).

 ## Access control